danh-tc/rethink-ecommerce/README.md

 Rethink is an ecommerce website with Spring Boot backend and React JS front end.

 ## Inspired By
-This project is based on ideas from Bouali Ali for the backend and .
+This project is based on ideas from Bouali Ali.
 I have modified and expanded on their original concept.
 See their work here: [https://github.com/ali-bouali/book-social-network].